davetej/GenAI/README.md

 # Contextual PDF RAG (Retriever-Augmented Generation)

-This repository implements a **Retriever-Augmented Generation (RAG)** system that processes PDF documents and answers questions based on the content.
-It uses advanced NLP techniques to contextualize prompts and provide relevant answers, while also maintaining chat history across multiple interactions.
+This project is designed to **help users limit the scope of their queries** by enabling them to upload specific PDFs (such as books, novels, or any other documents) and retrieve answers directly from the provided content.
+This system allows users to ask context-aware questions, maintain a conversational history, and get precise answers from their uploaded documents.

+Whether you're studying a novel, analyzing a technical manual, or referencing a handbook, this tool simplifies the process by focusing on the specific content you provide.

 ## Features

-- **PDF Processing**: Load and parse PDFs for document retrieval.
-- **Contextual Question Formulation**: Reformulate questions to improve clarity and relevance with respect to the chat history.
-- **Retriever-Augmented Generation**: Leverage a combination of document retrieval and generative language models (GPT-4) to answer questions.
+- **Custom Scope Limitation**: Users can upload any PDF to define the boundaries of their queries.
+- **Efficient Document Retrieval**: Quickly find the most relevant sections of the uploaded document.
+- **Contextualized Answers**: Provides answers considering the document content and conversational history.
-- **Stateful History Management**: Track user conversations over multiple queries and provide a coherent context for ongoing interactions.
+- **Stateful History Management**: Tracks user conversations over multiple queries and ensures a seamless interaction experience.
+- **Versatile Use Cases**: Ideal for researchers, students, writers, and professionals seeking insights from specific documents.

 ## Requirements